 Air France-KLM operating loss widens as European recovery lags

-PARIS, May 6 (Reuters) - Air France-KLM AIRF.PA sales are so far showing little sign of the travel upturn it still hopes to see by summer, the airline group said on Thursday as it posted a wider first-quarter operating loss.
+PARIS, May 6 (Reuters) - Air France-KLM AIRF.PAsales are showing little sign so far of a travel upturn it still hopes to see by summer, the airline group said on Thursday, as it posted a wider first-quarter operating loss.

-Air France-KLM said it expects to operate 50% of its pre-pandemic flight capacity in the second quarter under way, ramping up to 55-65% in July-September.
+Air France-KLM said it expects to operate 50% of its pre-pandemic flight capacity in the second quarter under way, ramping up to 55% to 65% in July-September.

 "We're waiting to see the first effects of vaccination," Chief Financial Officer Frederic Gagey said.
-For the moment, "we continue to see late-booking behaviour" by customers, he added.
+Demand is showing "no noticeable improvement so far", he added, with customers often waiting to book at the last minute.

-While rebounding U.S. and Chinese domestic markets are already benefiting incumbent airlines, European carriers are stuck waiting for the region's slower vaccine rollouts to give way to looser restrictions and an anticipated recovery.
+While rebounding U.S. and Chinese domestic markets are already benefiting airlines there, carriers in Europe are stuck waiting for the region's slower vaccine rollouts to give way to looser curbs and an anticipated recovery.

-Lufthansa LHAG.DE cut its 2021 capacity forecast last week while narrowing its first-quarter loss with a 19% workforce reduction.
+Lufthansa LHAG.DE cut its 2021 capacity forecast last week while narrowing its first-quarter loss with a workforce reduction of 19%.
 British Airways parent IAG ICAG.L posts quarterly earnings on Friday.

-Air France-KLM is seeking shareholder approval this month to raise more equity and hybrid capital, in a process Gagey said would see debt and state support "gradually transformed into market-credible products" as the outlook improves.
+Air France-KLM is seeking shareholder approval this month to raise more equity and hybrid capital, in a process its CFO said would see debt and state support "gradually transformed into market-credible products" as the outlook improves.

+Gagey, 64, is due to retire at the end of June and will be replaced in the group role by current Air France finance chief Steven Zaat, the company said on Thursday.

-The net loss narrowed to 1.48 billion euros from 1.8 billion a year earlier - when the company took a 595 million-euro provision to cover fuel-hedging losses as traffic collapsed.
+The net loss narrowed to 1.48 billion euros from 1.8 billion a year earlier - which included a large fuel-hedging deficit as traffic collapsed.

 Air France-KLM said net debt rose by 1.5 billion euros over the quarter to 12.5 billion at March 31, when it held 8.5 billion euros in liquidity and available credit.